-The training provided by the agency is yearly by the PREA Coordinator.
-At the beginning of each year he meets with all training officers and provides them with the yearly training and explains any changes to the training.
-The PREA Coordinator is constantly improving on the training materials, and during our many discussions we talk about how to better train staff on the prevention of sexual abuse, and what additional training is most beneficial.
-He has incorporated this into the staff training, providing the most up to date information to the OKDOC staff.
+The training provided by the agency is updated yearly by the PREA Coordinator.
+At the beginning of each year they meet with all training officers and provide them with the yearly training and explain any changes to the training.
+The PREA Coordinator is constantly improving on the training materials.

 After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency has substantially exceeded the requirements of this standard, and all provisions.
-This decision was based on the agencies overall commitment to sexual safety in their facilities.
+This decision was based on the agency's overall commitment to sexual safety in their facilities.